 There are over 350 articles listed related to the use equines in activities and therapies here.
 In addition, there are numerous articles related to the benefits of incorporating animals in therapy.
 According to the Human Animal Bond Research Institute (HABRI), "people are happier and healthier in the presence of animals.
 Scientifically-documented benefits of the human-animal bond include decreased blood pressure, reduced anxiety, and enhanced feelings of well-being."

 Research related to therapy incorporating hippotherapy shows evidence of the following:

-When determining if the incorporation of hippotherapy into speech therapy is appropriate, the speech language pathologist considers a number of factors.
+When determining if the incorporation of hippotherapy into a speech therapy session is appropriate,a number of factors are taken into consideration.

-The incorporation of hippotherapy in treatment may be contraindicated for some patients for medical reasons (see our FAQ page for a list of precautions and contraindications).
+The inclusion of hippotherapy in treatment may be contraindicated for some patients for medical reasons (see our FAQ page for a list of precautions and contraindications).